Nearly 70,000 employees in 13 countries

 We also have a significant international presence, with employees located in 13 countries.
 U.S. Bank subsidiary Elavon, for example, is the fourth-largest merchant acquirer in Europe, processing payments for many of the best-known retailers, restaurants, hotels and small- and medium-sized businesses on the continent.

 We offer a wide range of financial products, services and tools to individuals, families, small- and mid-sized businesses, large companies, governmental agencies and institutions.
 From checking accounts and voice banking to card readers and corporate bonds, we aim to serve customers with a blend of human expertise and leading digital innovation.
-Our U.S. Bank Mobile App, for example, has provided nearly 2 billion personalized insights to customers about spending trends, saving opportunities and more.
+Our U.S. Bank Mobile App, for example, has provided 2 billion personalized insights to customers about spending trends, saving opportunities and more.

 Andy Cecere is the chairman, president and chief executive officer of U.S. Bank.
 He joined our company in 1985, spending the early part of his career in the corporate development group overseeing a flurry of regional bank mergers and acquisitions that laid the foundation for current-day U.S. Bank.
 In the 2000s and 2010s, he served in leadership roles including chief financial officer and chief operating officer.
 He became president in 2016, chief executive officer in 2017 and chairman in 2018.